espressif/esp-at/docs/en/Get_Started/Hardware_connection.rst

       python build.py menuconfig -> Component config -> Hardware Settings -> Main XTAL Config -> Main XTAL frequency -> 40 MHz

 - In the above picture, four jump wires are used to connect the {IDF_TARGET_NAME} board and USB to serial converter.
-If you don't use hardware flow control, two wires connecting TX/RX and a simpler converter will be enough.
+If you do not use hardware flow control, two wires connecting TX/RX and a simpler converter will be enough.

 .. only:: esp32